 Try slicing a piece of paper.
 A sharp knife should go right through with minimal effort.
 A dull knife will bend or tear the paper.

-If honing the blade doesn’t restore the edge (more on honing here), it’s time to sharpen.
+If honing the blade doesn’t restore the edge (learn here how to use a honing steel), it’s time to sharpen.

 Always do your research before you purchase anything more complicated than a chocolate bar, or a box of nails.